 Ahrefs is an SEO juggernaut and the closest thing you can get to cover every aspect of your SEO needs.
-The whole point of it is to give you insights into your competition and find backlinks and keywords that might work just as well for your own business.
+The whole point is to give you insights into your competition and find backlinks and keywords that might work just as well for your own business.
 It’s also great for locating keywords that competitors might not have taken advantage of yet.
-We utilize Ahrefs on a daily basis here at Kinsta. ?
+We utilize Ahrefs daily here at Kinsta. 😄

 As you can see in the screenshot, the Ahrefs dashboard provides several tickers, charts, and graphs for checking things like referring domains, organic keywords, and paid keywords.
 Yes, it’s a little pricey (starting at $99 per month for one user,) but an eCommerce store or blog could easily make that money back since it’s considered one of the best SEO tools on the web.
 In fact, it helped us clean up a negative SEO attack on our site.

-Accuranker starts at $44.95 per month and that allows you to track up to 600 keywords.
-You can also use the tool on unlimited domains and check-in on one competitor.
-These numbers get bigger as you upgrade to other plans, with agency and enterprise packages available.
+Accuranker starts at $44.95 per month, allowing you to track up to 600 keywords.
+You can also use the tool on unlimited domains and check in on one competitor.
+As you upgrade to other plans, these numbers get bigger with agency and enterprise packages available.